projects.

 Theatre director Katerina Giannopoulou is a graduate of the Athens Conservatoire Drama School.
 Her artistic work is focused on dealing with crucial socio-political, ecological and gender related issues.
 She aims to explore the limits of stage possibilities, often combining her theatre works with cinematic techniques.

-“Holy Beat”, adapted from Allen Ginsberg’s “Howl”, at Bios (2016);
+“Holy Beat”, adapted from Allen Ginsberg’s “Howl” (2016, Bios Theater, Athens);

-and Georg Büchner’s “Woyzeck”, again at Bios (2015).
+and Georg Büchner’s “Woyzeck” (2015, Bios Theater, Athens).

 In 2018 she took part in the International Forum of the Theatertreffen in Berlin.
 In 2019, as a fellow of the Goethe-Institut, she worked at the Deutsches SchauSpielHaus Hamburg with Christoph Marthaler and René Pollesch.